Matsya (tribe): Location

-The kingdom of the Mātsyeyas covered an extensive territory, with the Sarasvatī river and the forests skirting it as its western border, and its southern boundaries being the hills near the Chambal River.
+The kingdom of Matsya covered an extensive territory, with the Sarasvatī river and the forests skirting it as its western border, and its southern boundaries being the hills near the Chambal River.
 Most of the kingdom comprised parts of present-day North-eastern Rajasthan.
 The neighbours of the Matsya state were Kuru in the north, and Sūrasena in the east.

 The capital of Matsya was Virāṭanagara, which corresponds to the modern-day Bairāṭ in Jaipur district of Rajasthan.

 History

 The Matsya tribe was first mentioned in the Ṛgveda, where they appear as one of the opponents of Sudās during the Battle of the Ten Kings.

-According to the Śatapatha Brāhmaṇa, the Mātsyeya king Dhvasan Dvaitavana performed an aśvamedha sacrifice near the Sarasvatī river.
+According to the Śatapatha Brāhmaṇa, the king Dhvasan Dvaitavana of Matsya performed an aśvamedha sacrifice near the Sarasvatī river.
 A forest on the banks of the Sarasvatī and a lake were both named after the king Dvaitavana.

-Vedic texts such as the Gopatha Brāhmaṇa mention the Mātsyeyas along with the Śālva tribe, and the Kauśītaki Upaniṣad connects them with the Kuru-Pañcālas.
-Later Puranic texts such as the Mahābhārata connects them with the Trigartas and the Caidyas, and the Manu-Saṃhitā lists the countries of the Mātsyeyas, the Śūrasenakas, the Pañcālas, and of Kuru-kṣetra, as forming the Brahmarṣi-deśa (the holy enclave of the brāhmaṇa sages).
+Vedic texts such as the Gopatha Brāhmaṇa mention Matsya along with the Śālva tribe, and the Kauśītaki Upaniṣad connects them with the Kuru-Pañcālas.
+Later Puranic texts, such as the Mahābhārata, connect Matsya with Trigarta and Cedi, and the Manu-Saṃhitā lists the countries of Matsya, Śūrasena, Pañcāla, and Kuru-kṣetra, as forming the Brahmarṣi-deśa (the holy enclave of the brāhmaṇa sages).

 The later history of Matsya is not known, although the Buddhist Aṅguttara Nikāya included it among the sixteen Mahājanapadas ("great realms"), which were the most powerful states of India immediately before the birth of the Buddha.
 The Matsya state in the Mahājanapada period archaeologically corresponds to the Northern Black Polished Ware archaeological culture which in the western part of the Gaṅgā-Yamunā Doab region succeeded the earlier Painted Grey Ware culture, and is associated with the Kuru, Pañcāla, Matsya, Surasena and Vatsa Mahājanapadas.

 Unlike other states of central India who abandoned the kingdom form for a gaṇasaṅgha (aristocratic republic) mode of government during the late Iron Age, Matsya maintained a monarchical system.

 Matsya was eventually conquered by the empire of Magadha.